josephManzambi/dam-ga/README.md

 # RDS Compliance – Detection and Remediation

+> ⚠️ **Remediation Status: EXPERIMENTAL – Do NOT deploy remediation automation or the remediation IAM role in production.**
+>
+> Only the detection script, detection IAM role template, and any detection workflow you create are considered stable for read‑only use.
+Remediation code and role template are present for review and sandbox experimentation only and may change without notice.

 Overview
 - Goal: Detect and optionally remediate deviations from an RDS logging/parameter baseline across multiple AWS accounts
 - Content:
   - A JSON baseline file managed in Git.
   - Two Python scripts:
-    - dam-detection.py: non-destructive detection (reports deviations).
+    - dam-detection.py: non-destructive detection (reports deviations) – **Stable**.
-    - dam-remediation.py: optional remediation (applies changes).
+    - dam-remediation.py: optional remediation (applies changes) – **Experimental (do not automate in prod)**.
   - GitHub Actions workflows (optional) to run detection on schedule and remediation on demand via OIDC and AssumeRole.

 Repository structure
 - baselines/rds-baseline.json – baseline parameters & exports with severity.
 - dam-detection.py / dam-remediation.py – detection & remediation scripts.
+- dam-detection-role.yaml – CloudFormation: detection-only IAM role (optional OIDC provider).
-- iam-rds-compliance-roles.yaml – OIDC detection & remediation roles.
+- dam-remediation-role.yaml – CloudFormation: remediation IAM role (optional OIDC provider & log group mgmt actions).
 - .github/workflows/detection.yml / remediation.yml – automation.
 - test-rds-dam-stack.yaml – optional test stack (scripts only).
 - README.md – this document.